yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 tirs_data = gdal.Open(b10_raster)
 tirs_band = tirs_data.GetRasterBand(1)
 tirs = tirs_band.ReadAsArray()
+tirs = tirs.astype(np.float32)
 ```

-We now need to read in some correction values stored in the Landsat metadata.
-You can do this two ways: by opening the file and manually searching.
+We now need to read in some correction values stored in the Landsat metadata in order to convert the values stored in the band to radiances.
+You can do this the easy (and tedious) way or the slightly harder (and automatic) way.
+The easy way is by opening the file and manually searching.
 Feel free to do this, jotting down values as you find them.
 We're looking for:

 + `RADIANCE_MULT_BAND_10`
 + `RADIANCE_ADD_BAND_10`